- After 27 years in prison, lawyers claim new evidence could free ex-millionaire

 Derrick Moo Young's daughter was asked in 2007 about continued efforts to exonerate Maharaj.
 "It's all been hashed out before," she told the Miami Herald.
 "It's a waste of tax dollars."

 Prosecutors' evidence against Maharaj is significant.

 Police found Maharaj's fingerprints in the guest room at Miami's Dupont Plaza hotel where the shootings occurred.
-Maharaj says he was there to meet the Moo Youngs, but he departed before the Moo Youngs arrived and were killed.
+Maharaj says he was there for a meeting, but he departed before the Moo Youngs were killed.
 Nineteen fingerprints found at the crime scene have never been identified, according to the defense motion.

-Maharaj told CNN's "Death Row Stories" that he left the hotel without meeting the Moo Youngs and drove 25 miles to Fort Lauderdale to have lunch with one of his newspaper employees.
+Maharaj told CNN's "Death Row Stories" that he left the hotel and drove 25 miles to Fort Lauderdale to have lunch with one of his newspaper employees.
 The employee signed an affidavit as an alibi witness.
 The restaurant manager, Ron Kisch, told "Death Row Stories," he remembered seeing Maharaj having lunch that day.

 "It doesn't seem like there's any way possible that he could have killed people at 12 o'clock and then been in for lunch sometime between 12 and 2," Kisch said.
 Five other witnesses came forward saying Maharaj was with them on the day of the murders, "Death Row Stories" reported.

 Across the hall from the murder scene at the time of the killings, said the defense team, was a Colombian hotel guest named Vallejo Mejia.